 The Organization leases three copy machines under the terms of one operating lease.
-The lease agreement was entered into in May of 2018, which calls for a monthly fee of approximately \$1,200.
+The lease agreement was entered into in May of 2018 and matures in August of 2023, which calls for a monthly fee of approximately \$1,200.

 Total future minimum payments for the office lease and copy machines are as follows: